rishadappat/APTExtensions/README.md

 # APTExtensions
 Useful extensions for swift

-# Installation Guide for APTWebservice
+# Installation Guide for APTExtensions

 - Add the following to your Podfile: